heinten/Introduction-into-CFD/3-backward-step/2-solving.md

 > **Note**
 >
-> The `surfaceFieldValue` is a powerful tool for computing a wide range of operations on patches and individual face zones, e.g. area average, area integral, sum, minimum or maximum values, or coefficient of variation among others.
+> The `surfaceFieldValue` is a powerful tool for performing a wide range of operations on patches and face zones, e.g. area average, area integral, sum, minimum or maximum values, or coefficient of variation among others.

 #### Probes function object